 Property, plant, and equipment are measured at cost less accrued depreciation and write-down for impairment.
-Land is not subject to depreciation.

 The depreciable amount is cost less any expected residual value after the end of the useful life of the asset.
 The amortisation period and the residual value are determined at the acquisition date and reassessed annually.
 If the residual value exceeds the carrying amount, the depreciation is discontinued.